 - Permanent DUI conviction on your record for life, which means criminal record

 - Vehicle impoundment

-- Multiple DUI - A DUI is an offense that is enhanceable after each conviction.
-A second DUI arrest within 5 years is still a misdemeanor but requires a mandatory minimum 10 day jail sentence along with probation if convicted.
+- Multiple DUI - A DUI is an offense that comes with more severe penalties after each conviction.
+A second DUI arrest within 5 years is still a misdemeanor but requires a mandatory minimum 10-day jail sentence along with probation if convicted.
 Another mandatory requirement is having an interlock device placed in your vehicle for two years.